sagarkumar16/flavoured_and_multidimensional_networks/README.md

 NOTE: 3 dimensional simplices not yet available.
 NOTE: Currently, all networks are built with m = 1, i.e. each new simplex attaches to only one existing face
+NOTE: The most updated work is in the Dimensional_Networks file.

 Resources:
 Bianconi, G., & Rahmede, C. (2016).
 Network geometry with flavor: from complexity to quantum geometry.
 Physical Review E, 93(3), 032315.